uci-f1tenth/uci_f1tenth_workshop/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help. -->

-- [ ] My code involves a change to the database schema.
+- [ ] My code involves a change to the f1tenth car hardware.
 - [ ] My code requires a change to the documentation.